The Best (song): Other versions

-Actor Noah Reid performed a stripped-down acoustic rendition of the song in a fourth season episode of the television sitcom Schitt's Creek.
+Canadian actor Noah Reid performed a stripped-down acoustic rendition of the song in a fourth season episode of the television sitcom Schitt's Creek.
 His version reached #1 on the iTunes soundtrack charts within one day of the episode airing.

 Canadian singer Jacob Lewis, the winner of the fifth season of Canada's Got Talent, performed the song in the season finale.
 His rendition started as a slow acoustic ballad resembling Reid's cover, before transitioning into full rock instrumentation closer to the Tyler or Turner versions.